SegniHajer/station/README.md

-# chargingStation : java, springBoot,Restfull WebServices MySQL
+# chargingStation : java, springBoot,Restfull WebServices MySQL, Angular 4
 # the architecture of the repository is :

  1- chargingStation. the backend part developement